martienssenlab/maize-code/README.md

 - For now I’ve used the MaizeCode.sh script for 8 samples at a time (all ChIPs from a specific LinexTissue).
 It runs in a couple hours (depending on the size of the files).
 It processes each sample in parallel and asks for 20 threads for each so better to limit the samplefiles to this amount.
 - Always process the Input samples with their corresponding ChIP in the MaizeCode.sh script.
 (It can also be done separately, before or after) but they need to be done for the MaizeCode_ChIP_analysis.sh script to run successfully.
 - The MaizeCode_ChIP_analysis.sh script is clearly not finished and will have to be tweaked for each analysis, but should give a first look at the data.
-- These are preliminary version of the scripts, Evan will probably have some input on them, so they are not final versions!
-Use at your own risk (i.e. can be good for preliminary but probably not the final results).
-Comments from anyone are of course appreciated.
+- These are preliminary version of the scripts!
 - I am still working on the MaizeCode_ChIP_analysis.sh script.
 The version here is far from the final version.
 It is just here for now to satisfy your curiosity.
 I’ll keep updating the file on the drive.
 The first part (calling peaks and making bigwig) should be good and you could run it if you want, but the rest of the analysis needs work.
 In any case, it will have to be tweaked for each analysis as we go, but I hope to make it good enough to run once for a first overview of all the data before specific analysis.